 Many Class C motorhomes use a rubber ceiling, which is more likely to face durability problems down the road.
 Most Class A motorhomes, on the other hand, use fiberglass roofs.
 There are plenty of exceptions both ways, but in general, Class As have better roofs.

 A class A basically just starts as a steering column, engine, and a long chassis.
 A Class C comes as basically a truck with no bed in the back.
 The Class A chassis is sturdier–very much like a semi.

-In my research, I’m finding that Class C motorhomes depreciate faster than Class A motorhomes; however, there are plenty of exceptions to that.
+When I researched everything I wanted to know about RV depreciation, I discovered that Class C motorhomes lose value faster than Class A motorhomes.
+There can be plenty of exceptions to that.
 I asked a few salesmen who said that Class C motorhomes usually sell very quickly because they are at a lower price point that many travel trailer buyers can stretch for.